 II. a personal statement.

 b.
-Shortlisted applicants may need to attend an interview with the selection committee.
+Shortlisted applicants may need to attend an interview (face to face or online) with the selection committee.

-b.
-An additional one-off payment of $500 will be paid to the recipient in the first semester of award.
+I. a one-off payment of $500 in the first semester of their award, and

-e.
-Deferral of the scholarship is not permitted without the prior permission of the Academic Lead (Education) and it is not transferable to another faculty or University.
+d.
+Deferral and suspension of the Scholarship is not permitted without the prior permission of the Director Academic Education.

 g.
 No other amount is payable.

-b.
-Recipients undertaking an exchange during the tenure of this scholarship must achieve a Satisfied Requirements grade (SR) to receive their next payment.
+c.
+Recipients undertaking an exchange during the tenure of this Scholarship are required to have achieved a Satisfied Requirements grade (SR) to receive their next payment.